GeoffreyGichaga/Git_Pics/README.md

 # Git_Pics
 #### 22/04/2022
-This is a basic portfolio Site for Git_Pics Company.
+This is a basic portfolio Site for displaying information about a company.
 #### By
 Geoffrey Gichaga .G